jmaksimik/newsie/README.md

 ## Get Started
 - You can view my project planning board on Trello [here](https://trello.com/b/mIstvbAR/newsie).
 This includes user stories, icebox features, my ERD, and wireframes.
+- You can access my app and sign up [here](https://newsie.cyclic.app).

 ## Next Steps
 There is a lot I want to do to continue working on this project: